arthi2900/app1/docs/prd.md

   - Teacher selection (dropdown from school teachers)
   - Subject selection (dropdown from school subjects)
   - Class selection (dropdown from school classes)
-  - Section selection (multi-select, filtered by selected class)\n  - **Academic Year field removed**: No longer required in teacher assignment form
+  - Section selection (multi-select, filtered by selected class)
+  - **Academic Year field removed**: No longer required in teacher assignment form
 - One teacher can be assigned to multiple subject-class-section combinations
 - View current teacher assignments with edit and delete options
 - **This mapping is the core of the system**: It determines which students a teacher can view and which exams they can create